DarthJDG/Mangler.js/README.md

 ## 3. Documentation

-Coming soon.
-In the meantime please see the [Mangler.js project page at CodeBin](http://codebin.co.uk/projects/mangler-js/), check the blog posts for updates or look at the source code.
+The full documentation is at the [Mangler.js wiki on GitHub](https://github.com/darthjdg/mangler.js/wiki).

 ## 4. License and copyright

-These programs are available under GPL3, please see the LICENSE, COPYRIGHT and AUTHORS files for details.
+This software is available under GPL3, please see the LICENSE, COPYRIGHT and AUTHORS files for details.